GREASE INTERCEPTOR PUMPING IN PHOENIX

-Keep in mind that while 25% of a 750 gallon tank is much less quantity than 25% of a 3000 gallon grease interceptor system, the rule still applies due to the fact that 30% remains the threshold regardless of the capacity of the talk system.
+Keep in mind that while 25% of a 750 gallon tank is much less quantity than 25% of a 3000 gallon grease interceptor system, the rule still applies due to the fact that 30% remains the threshold regardless of how big system is.
 This rule is in place to stay well within the local authorities regulations.

 But What About Small Indoor Grease Traps?

-You smaller, corner neighborhood restaurants and grills require only the smaller grease traps, usually located below the kitchen sink.
-The typically are in the capacity range of 5 to 50 gallons.
-While they are very small, relative to their large grease interceptor cousins, they actually need a more frequent pumping and cleaning, because of the fact they are so small.
+Smaller, neighborhood restaurants and grills require only the smaller grease traps, usually located below the kitchen sink.
+These typically are in the capacity range of 5 to 50 gallons.
+While they are very small, relative to their large grease interceptor cousins, they actually need more frequent pumping and cleaning, because of the fact they are so small.

 Scheduled Maintenance and Service for Outside Interceptor Traps

 Outdoor grease interceptors can be found buried behind the establishment or even below the parking area.
-The nature of the larger, more complicated grease interceptor systems requires more room than any indoor grease trap.
+The larger, more complicated grease interceptor systems naturally require more room than any indoor grease trap.
 Therefore, it is much more practical to install a system with the capacity of 750 to 5000 gallons in such a location to accommodate the logistics of the more sophisticated plumbing system such a large system requires.
 It makes it easier to service as well.